Chaja Braina Datnowksy

 Remarks

-• * The name "Chaja" is crossed out - maybe indicating that Bertha originally registered under her birth name, then decided to only go by her second name.
+• * The name "Chaja" is crossed out - suggesting that Bertha may have originally registered under her birth name, then decided to go by her second name only.

-• *** "Heimat" (homeland) is listed as Datnow, the town of origin of the Datnowsky family, although Bertha was born in Libau.
+• *** "Heimat" (hometown) is listed as Datnow, the town of origin of the Datnowsky family, although Bertha was born in Libau.

 To Ronja Datnowsky, Windau, Russland, from Baden Argovie, in Switzerland